Skip to main content?

 EXYZT first rose to international attention with an installation for the French Pavilion for the 2006 Venice Biennale.
 They wanted to challenge the idea of ‘exhibiting’ architecture, and so they developed Métavilla: a space that had a full kitchen, hotel, sauna, and a plunge pool to demonstrate that a public space for exhibition can also be a home.
 It became “a place of encounter and exchange, where architecture is experienced, where the visitor becomes an actor and active participant, the place also becomes a laboratory for experimentation.”
 The EXYZT team lived in their exhibition, worked there, showered there, and in so doing, blurred the lines between building, builder, designer, observer and participant.

-By blurring the lines between public and private and between temporary and permanent, the group seeks to disrupt what might otherwise be static ideas about how social space is used.
+By blurring the lines between public and private and between temporary and permanent, the group sought to disrupt what might otherwise be static ideas about how social space is used.
 An empty lot can become a sauna, at least temporarily.
 So why not permanently?

 Although the group disbanded in 2015, each member went on to do similar work in different countries throughout Europe.